 - Bugsy Siegel

-You can immerse yourself in the comprehensive history of Las Vegas’ crime bosses in this interesting museum.
+In this interesting museum, you can immerse yourself in the comprehensive history of Las Vegas crime bosses.
 There are hundreds of artifacts and interactive exhibits to enjoy.
-You will have your mind blown when you hear about the sinister facts and some of the jaw-dropping stories that are told within the Mob Museum. (website)
+You will have your mind blown when you hear about the sinister facts and some of the jaw-dropping stories told within the Mob Museum. (website)

 Gene Woods Racing Experience

-At the track, you will learn everything you need to know about racing.
-You’ll be instructed on the basics of how to race around the track at top speed using high-level maneuvering.
-The track is a half-mile long, which gives you about 15-18 laps to battle your family and friends as well as overconfident strangers.
+You will learn everything you need to know about racing at the track.
+You’ll be instructed on how to race around the track at top speed using high-level maneuvering.
+The track is a half-mile long, giving you about 15-18 laps to battle your family, friends, and overconfident strangers.

 On some days, you may even be able to meet the racing legend himself.
-Gene Woods is sometimes at the track to give tips and stories to newer racers that need some help.
+Gene Woods is sometimes at the track to give tips and stories to newer racers who need some help.

 There are now actually two locations available.
-The first is the classic race experience located near the Strip and the second location is an indoor track featuring super-fast all-electric go-karts.
+The first is the classic race experience near the Strip, and the second is an indoor track featuring super-fast all-electric go-karts.

-Tip: I am usually able to find discount tickets for the Racing Experience here.
+Tip: I can usually find discount tickets for the Racing Experience here.

 Ice Skating at the Cosmopolitan

-Right after you’re done skating around on the rink, you can head inside and relax by the fire, get some soothing refreshments or even roast s’mores over the fire.
-In December, if you’re REALLY lucky, you may get to see some actual snow falling while you’re inside feeling all cozy and comfy.
+After you’re done skating around on the rink, you can head inside and relax by the fire, get some soothing refreshments, or even roast s’mores over the fire.
+In December, if you’re REALLY lucky, you may see some snow falling while you’re inside feeling all cozy and comfy.
 Rare, but it happens from time to time.

-(If you’re wondering does it ever snow in Las Vegas you can find out by reading our article here.)
+(If you’re wondering if it ever snows in Las Vegas, you can find out in our article here.)

-This is one of the most festive experiences you can have in Las Vegas.
-December is the perfect time to come and experience the thrill of ice skating on a Las Vegas pool!
+Ice skating at The Cosmo is one of the most festive experiences you can have in Las Vegas.
+December is the perfect time to come and experience the thrill of skating on a frozen Las Vegas pool!

 Skiing at Lee Canyon, Las Vegas